-- · Aircraft fleet mix; - · Peak activity; - · Distribution of local and itinerant operations; and - Determination of the design aircraft (also referred to as the critical aircraft).
+- · Aircraft fleet mix; - · Peak activity; - Distribution of local and itinerant operations; and - Determination of the design aircraft (also referred to as the critical aircraft).

 The design aircraft represents the most demanding aircraft type or family of aircraft that uses an airport on a regular basis (a minimum of 500 annual takeoffs & landings per year).
-The design aircraft is used to establish a variety of FAA design categories, which then establish design standards for airfield facilities.
+Per AC 150/5000-17, Critical Aircraft and Regular Use Determination, the design aircraft is used is used to establish a variety of FAA design categories, which then establish design standards for airfield facilities.
 FAA airport design standard groupings reflect the physical requirements of specific aircraft types and sizes.
 Design items, such as runway length evaluations, are determined by the requirements of current/future design aircraft.
 The activity forecasts also support the evaluation of several demand-based facility requirements including runway and taxiway capacity, aircraft parking, and hangar capacity.